EpicAppCorp/EpicApp-API/README.md

 # Setup

-- Preqreqs: Python3 installed on your system
+- Preqreqs: Python3 installed on your system and `.env` with secret strings

 1. Clone repo with `git clone git@github.com:CMPUT404-GROUP-PROJ/EpicApp-API.git`
 2. `cd` into repo